LinkAndreas/linkandreas.github.io/assets/articles/16_04_2023/article.md

 ### Step 8: Export Archive

-As soon as the archive is available, we can export the iOS AppStore Package (`.ipa`) considering our export options.
+As soon as the archive is built, we can export the iOS AppStore Package (`.ipa`) considering the `exportOptions`.

 ```sh
 ARTIFACT_FILEPATH=$RUNNER_TEMP/App.ipa